mrjeffstevenson3/mmimproc/new_machine_setup.md

-**This file is a new machine setup recipe for brainteam sw on ubuntu 16.04 Mate system based on uhora.** on brand new system:
+# This file is a new machine setup recipe for brainteam sw on ubuntu 16.04 Mate system based on uhora.
+on brand new system:
-1. DO NOT INSTALL PIP, CONDA, OR PYTHON FROM UBUNTU REPOS.
+1. **DO NOT INSTALL PIP, CONDA, OR PYTHON FROM UBUNTU REPOS.
 USE ONLY CONDA AND DELETE ANY REFS IN ~/.local/bin or ~/.local/lib.
-    USE ONLY STEP 5 FOR PYTHON INSTALLATION.
+    USE ONLY STEP 5 FOR PYTHON INSTALLATION.**
 2. `mkdir ${HOME}/Software`
-3. setup build/development environment (paste as 1 liner:
+3. setup build/development environment (paste as 1 liner):
 ```
 sudo apt-get update && \
 sudo apt-get install build-essential synaptic autoconf autogen libtool gfortran cmake-curses-gui software-properties-common uuid-dev libtiff5-dev:i386 libtiff5-dev -y && \